Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Effective permeability and magnetic shielding

 or equivalently

-where the exact expression recovers the spherical-shell result of \cite[p.~265]{stratton2007electromagnetic}, and the large-$\mu_f$ asymptotics retrieves equation~5.122 of \cite{jackson1977classical}, illustrating efficient magnetic shielding by a thin high-permeability shell.
-For $\mu_s=\mu_f=\mu_0$, one obtains $\mu_1=\mu_0$ and a $\mu_2$ expression formally identical to (\ref{eq:hjkz}) where $\mu_f$ and $a$ are replaced by $\mu_m$ and $a_3=a_m/a_e=a_2/a$, respectively.
+where the exact expression recovers the spherical-shell result of \cite[p.~265]{stratton2007electromagnetic}, and the large-$\mu_f$ asymptotic expansion retrieves equation~5.122 of \cite{jackson1977classical}, illustrating an efficient magnetic shielding by a thin high-permeability shell.
+For $\mu_s=\mu_f=\mu_0$, one obtains $\mu_1=\mu_0$ and and an expression for $\mu_2$ formally identical to (\ref{eq:hjkz}) where $\mu_f$ and $a$ are replaced by $\mu_m$ and $a_3=a_m/a_e=a_2/a$, respectively.